williammcintosh/CS510_DataEngineering_Assignments/README.md

 # CS510_DataEngineering_Assignments
-This repo is to house my CS510 Data Engineering Projects
+This repo is to house my CS510 Data Engineering In-Class Assignments

 ## "02_gather"